aminism00/LinearControl2025/README.md

 # LinearControl2025
 This repository includes exercises and projects from the Linear Control Systems course by Mohammad Amin Horri Farahani, supervised by Dr. Taghirad.
-It covers key topics such as system modeling, stability, frequency response, and controller design using MATLAB and Simulink.
+It covers key topics such as system modeling, stability, frequency response, and controller design using MATLAB and Simulink...